 It can’t be stressed enough: your vacation rental business isn’t the only one in your state – it might not even be the only one on your street!
 So the importance of defining your vacation rental brand primarily comes from the need to distinguish yourself from your direct competitors.

-If you have a sleek, consistent and coherent brand across all content (we’re talking copy, photographs, videos, everything) on the channels you use, this becomes your identity and is what customers use to differentiate between the market.
+If you have a sleek, consistent and coherent brand across all content (we’re talking copy, photographs, videos, everything) on the channels you use, this becomes your identity and is what guests use to differentiate between the market.

 2. A brand sets expectations

 Never forget that your brand also acts as a tool for communication.
 How you decide to present your vacation rental business from the very outset will help you identify your brand voice, message, and, to an extent, communicate some guest expectations.

 Let’s imagine your vacation rental is called “Luxury Apartment” – without any other information, the name in itself will generate some kind of idea about what you offer.

 But names don’t just have to be descriptive for you to have a strong brand.
 After all, Amazon has nothing to do with rivers.